5e-bits/5e-srd-api/README.md

 - Fork this repository
 - Create a new branch for your work
 - Push up any changes to your branch, and open a pull request.
 Don't feel it needs to be perfect — incomplete work is totally fine.
 We'd love to help get it ready for merging.

+## Code of Conduct

+The Code of Conduct for this repo can be found [here.](https://github.com/5e-bits/5e-srd-api/wiki#code-of-conduct)